Skip to main content

 Voyageur Press

-The most attention-catching, albeit difficult, Nerf mods are “Electric.”
-Beginners should start with a “Springer” mod, the most common upgrade.
+The most attention-catching, albeit difficult, Nerf mods are “electric.”
+Beginners should start with a “springer” mod, the most common upgrade.
 According to Goodman, the blaster is opened and the plunger tube is removed.

-“The easiest mod to get wrong is an Electric mod because you can burn out components,” Goodman says.
+“The easiest mod to get wrong is an Electric mod because you can burn out components,” Goodman said.
 “For Springers, you can also commonly put too much spring in if you get too greedy and the plastic will break.”

-Goodman gives us an exclusive step-by-step springer modification for the Nerf Hammershot ($29) below, which you won’t find in his book.
+Goodman gives us an exclusive step-by-step springer modification for the Nerf Hammershot ($21) below, which you won’t find in his book.

 Goodman calls the Hammershot “one of the best entry-level Springers and a great, relatively simple blaster.”
 The five-shot front-loader can be operated with one hand and is insanely popular at the higher Nerf level as a sidearm in Humans vs. Zombies.
 Here’s how to make it badass.